confluentinc/confluent-kafka-dotnet/README.md

                 try
                 {
                     // Uses default deserializers associated with Ignore and string (UTF8)
-                    // to serialize the message key and value.
+                    // to deserialize the message key and value.
 The Ignore deserializer
                     // always returns null, regardless of the message key data.
 Deserializers
                     // associated with types can be specified or overridden using the
                     // RegisterSerializer method.